AlohaChina/org.openwms.wms.inventory/README.md

 "Hanging Goods", aisle the particular stock aisle (0001, 0002, etc.) and the coordinate in the aisle as x-y-z tupel.

+A **TransportUnit** represents the physical container that is used to move items between locations in the warehouse.
+In the context of inventory management the TransportUnit tracks at least the information of its actual location.

 ## Domain Model

 Basically this service deals with Products and LoadUnits.
 A **Product** is the representation